TheInstituteOfCode/Tiff-test/_posts/2017-04-12-rottnest-island.md

 ---

-Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+I made this video as my entry for a competition to spend last summer in Europe with a tour company.
+My entry did not win, however, I did enjoy making it and it shows one of my favourite places to visit in Western Australia - Rottnest Island.&nbsp;

+Rottnest is only a 40 minute ferry ride from Fremantle and with the new ferry service, it is more affordable than ever!
+Home of the Quokka, Rottnest was so named because when it was first discovered by Dutch explorers, the Quokka's were mistaken for giant rats.
+Rotte Nest is Ductch for Rats Nest and so came about the name Rottnest, or Rotto as we locals refer to it.&nbsp;&nbsp;

+I highly recommend visiting Rotto if you are ever over in West Aus!
+I hope you enjoy my video :)

-<style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style>
+<style type="text/css">.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style>

 <div class="embed-container"><iframe src="https://www.youtube.com/embed//nDS2S7hKxhM" frameborder="0" allowfullscreen=""></iframe></div>